munificent/craftinginterpreters/book/a-map-of-the-territory.md

 Java and C#, and other languages that target the Java Virtual Machine (JVM) or Common Language Runtime (CLR) are executed.

+### Just-in-time compilation

-In practice, advanced interpreters and bytecode VMs often contain within them one final translation to machine code.
-The HotSpot JVM, Microsoft's CLR and most JavaScript interpreters will take the bytecode or analyzed source code and compile it all the way to optimized machine code at runtime on the end user's machine.
+In practice, sophisticated interpreters and bytecode VMs often contain within them one final translation to machine code.
+The HotSpot JVM, Microsoft's CLR and most JavaScript interpreters will take the bytecode or analyzed source code and then compile it all the way to optimized machine code at runtime on the end user's machine.

 This process of generating native code right at the last second before it's run is called **"just-in-time compilation"**.
 Most hackers just say "JIT", pronounced like it rhymes with "fit".
-The most hardcore VMs JIT the code multiple times with greater levels of optimization as they discover which corners of the user's program are performance <span name="hot">hot spots</span>.
+Hardcore VMs JIT the code multiple times with greater levels of optimization as they discover which corners of the user's program are performance <span name="hot">hot spots</span>.

 <aside name="hot">